wallytutor/learning-by-teaching/containers/README.md

 ## Using Podman

 In the open source community [podman](https://podman.io/) takes the place of [docker](https://www.docker.com/) for the creation of application containers.
 It mimics the commercial software to allow developers work with both tools *almost* interchangeably.
-It is not uncommon to find people creating aliases of `docker` in their sandbox environments to point to their `podman` executable.
+It is not uncommon to find people creating aliases of `docker` in their sandbox environments to point to their `podman` executable (some Linux distributions even have packages dedicated to this automatic override).
 One must be aware that although the command interfaces are very similar, they are not the *exactly* same and advance usage requires mastering each of them individually.

 The following summarizes some daily life commands with `podman`.